annie1289/GardenGrow/README.md

 Grow your Garden

 ## Project Description
 Are you interested in starting a garden or just like plants?
-Explore thousands of different plants and see what they look like.
+Explore and learn about thousands of different plants.

 ## API and Data Sample